agudluri/Data-Structures/README.md

 JAVA implementations of major data structures like Trees, Graphs and Maps.
 Various versions of implementations are available.

 #### Note
-Please direct the standard input to your own input files using '< filename' whenever necessary.
+Please direct the standard input to your input files using '< filename' whenever necessary.